gillyware/gatekeeper/docs/usage/roles.md

     - [Get Verbose Roles for Model](#get-verbose-roles-for-model)
 - [Next Steps](#next-steps)

+A role is a named grouping of permissions.
+You can assign roles directly to any (configured) model and to any team.
+A model’s effective roles include those from roles assigned to it directly and from roles attached to its teams.

-Gatekeeper exposes a variety of role-related methods via its facade.
+Gatekeeper exposes a variety of role-related methods through its facade and `HasRoles` trait.
 This section documents each of them with accompanying code examples.

 <a name="role-entities"></a>
 ## Role Entities